uktrade/platform-tools/images/tools/deploy/README.md

 ### Push a manually built image

-Push a specific tag.
+Push a specific tag (e.g. `test-feature-22-05-2026`).
 Avoid pushing all local tags unless you know what you are doing.

 ```shell
 docker push "public.ecr.aws/uktrade/platform-deploy-tools:<TAG>"